Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Dress Code for Classroom Courses

 Students are expected to dress business casual for all classroom courses unless otherwise directed.
 Pants, slacks, khakis, skirts, or dresses are appropriate.
 Jeans and shorts are prohibited.
 Legs should be covered to the knee.
 Dress shoes with low or a flat heel are recommended; Avoid open-toed shoes, flip-flops, Crocs, or porous shoes.
 Hats are not permitted during class hours.
-Students must wear KHSC-KansasCOM approved scrubs as required.
+Students must wear KHSU-KansasCOM approved scrubs as required.

 Dress Code for Clinical Clerkship Rotations